-- Deposit prior year SB90 revenues in General Revenues when a Department has a Net County Cost or receives a General Fund Contribution. - Authorize the Auditor-Controller, in consultation with the County Administrator, to carry forward Board-approved capital project appropriations into subsequent years to facilitate the accounting and management of multi-year capital projects. - Approve petty cash requests up to \$3,000, with the exception of requests of up to \$5,000 for the County Library's petty cash account. - Process Appropriation Transfer Requests (ATR) as approved by the Board of Supervisors or County Administrator. - Authorize the Auditor-Controller, with concurrence from the County Administrator, to reclassify appropriations between the maintenance accounts, interfund services, and capital outlay accounts within the same project budget, so long as total appropriations are not increased. - Authorize the Auditor-Controller, with concurrence from the County Administrator, to decrease capital outlay appropriations within the respective capital project funds, and to increase appropriations in Public Art Fund to cover costs associated with the public art project to ensure compliance with Solano County Public Art Ordinance, Code Section 5-5. - Authorize the Auditor-Controller to apply amounts received from Departments for the costs of the PARS Supplementary Retirement Plan to the Pension Debt Service Fund through FY2015/16. - After the adoption of the Budget for FY2013/14, authorize the Auditor-Controller, with the County Administrator's approval, to:
+- Deposit prior year SB90 revenues in General Revenues when a Department has a Net County Cost or receives a General Fund Contribution. - Authorize the Auditor-Controller, in consultation with the County Administrator, to carry forward Board-approved capital project appropriations into subsequent years to facilitate the accounting and management of multi-year capital projects. - Approve petty cash requests up to \$3,000, with the exception of requests of up to \$5,000 for the County Library's petty cash account. - Process Appropriation Transfer Requests (ATR) as approved by the Board of Supervisors or County Administrator. - Authorize the Auditor-Controller, with concurrence from the County Administrator, to reclassify appropriations between the maintenance accounts, interfund services, and capital outlay accounts within the same project budget, so long as total appropriations are not increased. - Authorize the Auditor-Controller, with concurrence from the County Administrator, to decrease capital outlay appropriations within the respective capital project funds, and to increase appropriations in Public Art Fund to cover costs associated with the public art project to ensure compliance with Solano County Public Art Ordinance, Code Section 5-5.

+- Authorize the Auditor-Controller to apply amounts received from Departments for the costs of the PARS Supplementary Retirement Plan to the Pension Debt Service Fund through FY2015/16. - After the adoption of the Budget for FY2014/15, authorize the Auditor-Controller, with the County Administrator's approval, to: - As part of FY2013/14 closeout, transfer County General Fund contribution between Departments within Funds 900 (Public Safety) and 902 (Health & Social Services), provided the total appropriation of the individual Funds are not changed. - As may be authorized by the Board of Supervisors following Budget Hearing deliberations: